jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

         - ECS Agent must be running on EC2 instance
             - or does it run in container/task?
             - agent talks to ECR, CW Logs, ECS service, S3
-            - instance must have IAM role called "instance profile"
+            - task must have "instance profile" (a policy/role for an instance)
             - dif tasks can have dif roles
                 - defined in task def
     - Fargate launch type